Wit (play): Productions

 The Manhattan Theatre Club presented the Broadway premiere at the Samuel J. Friedman Theatre in a three-month run, starting in January 2012 and closing on March 17, 2012.
 The production starred Cynthia Nixon and was directed by Lynne Meadow.
-The set design was by Santo Loquasto, costume design was by Jennifer von Mayrhauser, lighting design was by Peter Kaczorowski.
+The set design was by Santo Loquasto, the costume design was by Jennifer von Mayrhauser, the lighting design was by Peter Kaczorowski, and the sound design was by Jill BC Du Boff.

 On the cover of the published book of the play, the use of a semicolon in place of the letter i gives W;t as one representation of the play's title.
 In the context of the play, the semicolon refers to the recurring theme of the use of a semicolon versus a comma in one of John Donne's Holy Sonnets.
 Both Wit and W;t have been used in various articles on the play for the title.

 Elizabeth Klaver has discussed in detail the philosophical issues of "mind vs body" in the context of Wit.

 In the fall of 2018, Southwest Baptist University sold pins featuring the quote "Keep pushing the fluids" alongside their production of W;t in order to raise money for ovarian cancer research.

 The character E. M. Ashford is based on English literary critic Helen Gardner.